 Context is the Key for Security

 It is well known that knowing the context around security events is essential to qualify if those events are false positives or worthy of a security response.
 However, today security operations are predominantly focused on event monitoring and rely on security analysts to reconstruct the context of a security incident upon notification of a security alert.
-By maintaining and monitoring the context of entities and their activities over time organizations will be able to more efficiently scale their security operations.
+By maintaining and monitoring the context of entities and their activities over time organisations will be able to more efficiently scale their security operations.